The Forgotten Need for Network Observability in the Rush to Migrate to the Cloud

 As enterprises embrace a multi-cloud strategy, the top use case is apps siloed on different clouds which increased to 57%, up from 44% last year.
 So, when it comes to cloud security, it makes sense for enterprises to focus on app security right away.

 Using the “before, during, and after” phases of the threat continuum, SecOps and CloudOps teams start by considering what to do “before” an attacker shows up.
 The first task is to make it hard to break into a network by deploying cloud security posture management (CSPM) to make sure our configurations are correct and that we don’t have any vulnerable software in our workloads.
-We also add tools like cloud-native access point platforms (CNAPPs) and cloud workload protection platforms (CWPP) to try to detect and block potential attacks with access controls and hygiene for the workload environment.
+We also add tools like cloud-native application protection platforms (CNAPPs) and cloud workload protection platforms (CWPP) to try to detect and block potential attacks with access controls and hygiene for the workload environment.

 However, that still leaves gaps in security in the “during and after” phases, where the value of network-level monitoring and detection in the cloud is also a critical capability.
 Understanding the interconnections between things we don’t control – how workloads are interoperating with each other, how VPCs are interoperating with each other, and how clouds are interoperating with each other – requires network-level observability.
 Here’s why.